 Students may be considered for Iowa residency for purposes of determining in-state tuition if they are permanently domiciled in Iowa and have resided in the state for a period of not less than ninety (90) days prior to the start of the academic term.
 When residency is in question, the burden of proof of domicile is on the student.
-The student must apply for reclassification from nonresident to resident status.
+The student must apply for reclassification from nonresident to resident status prior to the start of the term for which the change is requested.